szwang97/Erdos_QuantFinance_FinalProject_2024/README.md

 Our experiments led to various findings:

-- Enhanced feature engineering, such as the inclusion of discrete derivatives of prices and sizes, significantly improved model accuracy.
+- Enhanced feature engineering, significantly improved model accuracy.
 - XGBoost models were faster but generally exhibited higher loss compared to CatBoost models, which performed better in noisy data conditions.
 - An ensemble approach, combining CatBoost and XGBoost, yielded the best results.